DanGOTO100/AWS-KMS-Workshop/Section-3-Working-with-Web-App.md

         },

 ```
-**NOTE:** If you run into trouble with this command and get errors complaining about "import awscli.clidriver", a verions mismatch with AWS CLI installed by boto3, then use the following command to go back to normal:
+**NOTE:** If you run into trouble with this command and get errors complaining about "import awscli.clidriver", a version mismatch with AWS CLI installed by boto3, then use the following command to go back to normal:

 ```
 $ sudo yum downgrade aws-cli.noarch python27-botocore -y
 ```

-Copy the value under **TargerKeyID**, it is the KeyID of our CMK and we are going to need when we start our file upload server.
+Copy the value under **TargerKeyId**, it is the KeyID of our CMK and we are going to need when we start our file upload server.
 Keep it handy, we will use several times in this section of the workshop.
-Now it is time to start the server with encryption:
+Now it is time to start the server with encryption included in the code:

 ```
 $ sudo python WebAppEncSSE.py 80
 ```

-Enter the KeyID of the CMK we have obtained in the previous step when asked.
+Enter the KeyId of the CMK we have obtained in the previous step when asked.
 Make sure it is the right one, otherwise the upload will fail.

 Once the server is running on port 80, go back again into your laptop's browser and refresh the file uploader server page.
 Try to upload again the text file you created before, "SampleFile-KMS.txt".